Skip to content

 Definition

-A FlexCard is an OmniStudio component that displays formatted, read-only data from one or more sources in a configurable card UI.
-FlexCards combine information from Salesforce objects, external systems (through DataRaptor calls), and computed values into a single visual surface: an account summary card showing tier, balance, recent transactions, and quick-action buttons.
-They live on Lightning record pages, in OmniScripts, on Experience Cloud sites, and embedded in standard Salesforce pages, providing context-rich data displays without requiring custom Lightning Web Components.
+A FlexCard is an OmniStudio component that displays formatted, read-only data from one or more sources inside a configurable card layout.
+It pulls fields from Salesforce objects, external systems, and computed values, then shows them in a single visual surface.
+A common example is an account summary card with the customer tier, current balance, a list of recent cases, and a few action buttons.
+FlexCards live on Lightning record pages, inside OmniScripts, on Experience Cloud sites, and in external containers.

 § 02